-This subject aims to enable students to acquire the necessary mathematical concepts and skills for everyday life, for continuous learning in Mathematics and related disciplines, and to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
+This module aims to enable students to acquire the necessary mathematical concepts and skills for everyday life, for continuous learning in Mathematics and related disciplines, and to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
 It is also intended to develop students’ logical thinking and problem solving skills and apply these skills to solve problems in different areas.

-The subject aims to provide experimental and practical Physics thereby enabling students to acquire sufficient understanding and knowledge.
+The module aims to provide experimental and practical Physics thereby enabling students to acquire sufficient understanding and knowledge.
 It will give a thorough introduction to the study of Physics and scientific methods, and develop students’ skills and abilities that are relevant to the safe practice of science and to everyday life such as concern for accuracy and precision, objectivity and integrity.

 The Chemistry module is a skill-based module that focuses on understanding and application of scientific concepts and principles, over and above a short-term retention of large quantities of factual materials.
 Experimental work is an important component and underpins the teaching and learning of Chemistry.
 It is intended to prepare students with a broader base of practical chemistry and particularly to develop their appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.

-This subject enables learners to apply their accounting knowledge and understanding in order to analyse and present information, give reasoned explanations, and make judgements and recommendations.
+This module enables learners to apply their accounting knowledge and understanding in order to analyse and present information, give reasoned explanations, and make judgements and recommendations.
 The syllabus covers topics such as the recording of financial information, accounting principles and control systems, the preparation of final accounts for a variety of different organisations and businesses, raising capital by shares and loans, ratio analysis and cost accounting, and also study the preparation of cash flow statements, cash flow analysis, and standard costing and investment appraisal, among many other topics.

 Business Studies (9609)